mwpowellhtx/GeniusCode.Components.Console/README.md

 }
 ```

-Standard Extension parsing functionality includes to write a usage
+Standard Extension parsing functionality writes a usage blurb including the
-blurb including the ConsoleName, passed to the ConsoleManager ctor,
-as well as option descriptions.
-This occurs when parsing is incomplete
+ConsoleName, passed to the ConsoleManager ctor, as well as option descriptions.
-or in error for any reason.
+This occurs when parsing is incomplete or in error for any reason.

-In production code, any TextWriter will do, but you probably want to
+In production code, any TextWriter will do, but you probably want to interact
-interact with the Console for your output.
+with the Console for your output.
 Straightforward enough:

 ```
 if (cm.TryParseOrShowHelp(Console.Out, args))